lnardon/MetaEditor/README.md

     make build
 ```

-3. Run the app
+3. Run the app passing the path to the directory containing the mp3 files

 ```
-    ./main
+    ./main /path/to/mp3/files
 ```